paulocilasjr/training-material/topics/assembly/tutorials/debruijn-graph-assembly/tutorial.md

   - "We learned about the strategies that assemblers use to make reference genomes"
   - "We performed a number of assemblies with Velvet and SPAdes."
   - "You should use SPAdes or another more modern assembler than Velvet for actual assemblies now."
-contributors:
+contributions:
+  authorship:
     - slugger70
     - hexylena
     - shiltemann
+  editing:
+    - tflowers15
+  funding:
+    - unimelb
+    - melbournebioinformatics
+    - AustralianBioCommons
 ---

 # Optimised de Bruijn Graph assemblies using the Velvet Optimiser and SPAdes